A Big Kick in PCB Interconnect Solutions: Multi-Board Best Practices

 While your PCB multi-board can be done, painstakingly, with tools as primitive as a pencil and paper; you’re going to want to utilize the design software which can make your process smooth and intuitive.
 After all, software is something that you’ll be working in the majority of the time in your designs—why shouldn’t you be using software that you both like and find incredibly helpful?

-For multi-board systems specifically, I find using software that has features like multi-board PCB signal analysis can be extremely beneficial.
+For multi-board systems specifically, I find using software that has features like multi-board PCB siglnal analysis can be extremely beneficial.
 Your design as a whole will be acting as a single PCB, so being able to properly analyze the separately communicating parts as a single PCB will be critical to maintaining your product’s integrity.
 Furthermore, 3D visualization capabilities also assist when determining the physical stacking of your boards.

 Multi-Board PCB Designs Aren’t Your Enemy